jennfshr/vnc2hpc/README.md

 $> exit
 ```

+#### Basic usage

-For instance, to launch a session to Snow’s sn-fey1:
+##### To launch a session to Snow’s sn-fey1:

-`$> ./vnc2hpc.sh -c "/Applications/VNC\ Viewer.app/Contents/MacOS/vncviewer" -m sn-fey1`
+`$> ./vnc2hpc -c "/Applications/VNC\ Viewer.app/Contents/MacOS/vncviewer" -m sn-fey1`

 Or to connect to a turquoise hosted system:

-`$> ./vnc2hpc.sh -c “/Applications/VNC\ Viewer.app/Contents/MacOS/vncviewer” -m sn-fe1`
+`$> ./vnc2hpc -c “/Applications/VNC\ Viewer.app/Contents/MacOS/vncviewer” -m sn-fe1`

 ### Features

 #### --client | -c

-The client flag is how you direct vnc2hpc.sh to the vncviewer on your desktop to use to connect to the vncserver.
+The client flag is how you direct vnc2hpc to the vncviewer on your desktop to use to connect to the vncserver.
 It's a required option that will fail if not supplied.
 A full path to the vncviewer executable is required if the executable
 isn't in your $PATH.
 To determine if the executable is in your path, in a terminal window, run `which vncviewer`.

-`$> ./vnc2hpc.sh -c “/Applications/VNC\ Viewer.app/Contents/MacOS/vncviewer” -m sn-fe1`
+`$> ./vnc2hpc -c “/Applications/VNC\ Viewer.app/Contents/MacOS/vncviewer” -m sn-fe1`
+* note, it's not required to pass the client in double quotes to the script

 #### --debug | -d